CanDIG/candigv2-ingest/README.md

 source env.sh
 ```

 Run katsu_ingest.py script.
-This will represent severals options:
+This will represent several options:

 1. Run check: check if ingest is possible
 2. Ingest data: import the data into katsu
 3. Clean data: reset the database to the clean state.
 Use this if you want to start over.
-WARNING: be careful in production environment, as it irreversibe.
+WARNING: be careful in production environment, as it irreversible.
+4. Ingest DonorWithClinicalData: Ingest a DonorWithClinicalData object into Katsu - CLINICAL_DATA_LOCATION should be a single JSON file

 You can also run the script with the `-choice` to skip the menu and go straight to the choice you want.